bitburner-official/bitburner-scripts/GANG/README.txt

-Most of these will set the entire gang to perform the same action, provided your members are named "0"-"11"  in sequential order.
-See below for example.
+Most of these will set the entire gang to perform the same action, provided your members are named.
+See below for example of simple names array.

 const gangMemberNamesList = [
 "0" ,